 Hikers, climbers and skiers: On the way up, use a heart rate monitor to condition more effectively for a peak ascent.
 On the ride down, skiers can track their thrills while carving through powder.

 Injury-rehabilitation patients: Real-time feedback makes HRMs valuable for physicians and their patients recovering from an injury or an illness, including a cardiac incident.
 Such data can help ensure that your gradual return to full strength and endurance proceeds safely and steadily.
-Its lightweight, unobtrusive design makes a heart rate monitor easy to wear during normal activities as well as during exercise.

 Pros: Chest-strap models offer continuous heart rate information without needing to stop during exercise to measure or view it.
 Accuracy tends to be better than with finger sensor models, and they offer more options, such as speed and distance monitoring via GPS receivers.